 Compare with and compare to (different meanings).
-Use "to" when the things are dissimilar.
+Use "to" when pointing out a similarity between things that are fundamentally different.
 In other words, you might compare New York to a hive of bees (it clearly isn't a hive of bees).
-You might compare a horse with a donkey (both are similar-looking animals).
+Otherwise, use "with".

 Comprised of x.
 The verb "to comprise" means "to consist of" or "to be composed of".
 The genitive sense is inherent so to follow "comprise" or "comprised" or "comprising" with "of" makes no logical sense.